netrisai/docs/network-policies.rst

 BGP route-maps
 --------------
-| Under the Net→E-BGP Route-maps section, you can define route-map policies, which can be associated with the BGP neighbors inbound or outbound.
+| Under the Network → E-BGP Route-maps section, you can define route-map policies, which can be associated with the BGP neighbors inbound or outbound.

 | Description of route-map fields:

 * **Sequence Number** - Automatically assigned a sequence number.
 Drag and move sequences to organize the order.